 The mobile version of the application uses approximately the same architecture as the desktop version.
 Any differences are due to the functional changes in the mobile version and the use of jQuery mobile.

-30.1 Setting up the structure
+36.1 Setting up the structure

-The first step in implementing our solution is to copy the CSS and JavaScript libraries to resources/css and resources/js/lib require.js jQuery general purpose library for HTML traversal and manipulation
+The first step in implementing our solution is to copy the CSS and JavaScript libraries to resources/css and resources/js/lib.

+require.js

 AMD support, along with the plugins: